 If you have an apple tree in your garden, you may already know that wild birds love these delicious, shining fruits.

-There are several apple trees where I live, and I can certainly attest to the fact that many different birds like to eat them.
+There are several apple trees where I live, and I can certainly attest to the fact that many different birds like to eat apples.
 In fact, birds will peck at and consume the fruits before we get the chance to harvest those on the upper branches.

 As an organic gardener, I welcome these birds despite their habits.
 Having them in my space allows me to understand the important roles they play in the ecosystem.